anna-soft/Nemo-Anna/README.md

 Nemo & Anna define actions, conditions, and constraints in a structured format.

 This approach can be used by external systems, including AI-based tools, to better understand device behavior without relying on firmware-specific implementations.

 ---

-## Why Nemo & Anna Exists

-Nemo & Anna redefines how physical devices are executed.

-Instead of control-based systems,
-it introduces a definition-based execution model:

-**Definition → Validation → Approval → Execution**

----

-## Boundary

-Boundary defines the allowed range of execution.

-It is declared by the device,
-interpreted by the platform,
-and used as input for execution decisions.

----